lwiart/redox-experiment/README.md

 ```

 ## Setup

-You must create in Redox dashboard Sources (EHR endpoints that will receive you calls) and Destinations (your endpoints that will receive calls)
+You must create a Source (EHR endpoints that will receive you calls) and a Destination (your endpoints that will receive calls) in your Redox dashboard.

 - Sign up for a developer account at https://www.redoxengine.com/
 - Create a Destination in Redox dashboard (will be your server endpoint for calling Redox APIs)